Oxygen Isotope Ratios in Hydrogen-Deficient Carbon Stars: A Correlation with Effective Temperature and Implications for White Dwarf Merger Outcomes: Acknowledgements

 \section{Acknowledgements}

 AM and PT thank Sergey Yurchenko from the ExoMol team for providing diatomic molecular line lists, and Bertrand Plez for the discussions we had during the course of this article.
 PT thanks the MARCS team in Uppsala (Sweden) and especially Kjell Eriksson for kindly providing a grid of hydrogen-deficient stellar models.
 AM thanks Nick Storm and Jeffrey Gerber for suggestions that led to the method we developed to fit isotope ratios.
-MMK and VB thank the Department of Science and Technology, Government of India, and Indian National Academy of Engineering for an inaugural Vaishvik Bharatiya Vaigyanik (VAIBHAV) fellowship.
+MMK and VB thank the Department of Science and Technology, Government of India, and Indian National Academy of Engineering for an inaugural Vaishvik Bharatiya Vaigyanik (VAIBHAV) fellowship. {This work has made use of the VALD database, operated at Uppsala University, the Institute of Astronomy RAS in Moscow, and the University of Vienna.
+The observations presented in this paper were obtained under the Visiting Astronomer Program at the Infrared Telescope Facility, which is operated by the University of Hawaii under contract 80HQTR24DA010 with the National Aeronautics and Space Administration.
+This publication makes use of data products from the Near-Earth Object Wide-field Infrared Survey Explorer (NEOWISE), which is a joint project of the Jet Propulsion Laboratory/California Institute of Technology and the University of California, Los Angeles.
+NEOWISE is funded by the National Aeronautics and Space Administration.
+The authors wish to recognize and acknowledge the very significant cultural role and reverence that the summit of Maunakea has always had within the Native Hawaiian community.
+We are most fortunate to have the opportunity to conduct observations from this mountain.} \\